deven-org/telemetry-functions/docs/CONTRIBUTE.md

 ### Postman

 During the development process, it may be helpful to mock Github events.
 This is possible through the software program [Postman](https://www.postman.com/), which allows developers to create mock HTTP requests sent to the endpoint of their choice.
 Header and body parameters (where applicable) are fully customizable by the developer.
 In the `/postman` folder, telemetry-functions contains a file that can be imported into Postman to easily set up the mock HTTP requests.

+To use the requests two [global variables](https://learning.postman.com/docs/sending-requests/variables/variables/#defining-global-variables) need to be set.

+The first variable is `telemetry_function_url` which for local testing should be set to `http://127.0.0.1:9999/.netlify/functions/metrics`.
+The second variable `telemetry_test_secret` needs to be set to the same value as the secret configured in the [GitHub webhook](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks).